Joseph II, Holy Roman Emperor: Memory and legacy

-P. G. M. Dickson noted that Joseph II rode roughshod over age-old aristocratic privileges, liberties, and prejudices, thereby creating for himself many enemies, and they triumphed in the end.
+Peter Dickson noted that Joseph II rode roughshod over age-old aristocratic privileges, liberties, and prejudices, thereby creating for himself many enemies, and they triumphed in the end.
 Joseph's attempt to reform the Hungarian lands illustrates the weakness of absolutism in the face of well-defended feudal liberties.
 Behind his numerous reforms lay a comprehensive program influenced by the doctrines of enlightened absolutism, natural law, mercantilism, and physiocracy.

 With a goal of establishing a uniform legal framework to replace heterogeneous traditional structures, the reforms were guided at least implicitly by the principles of freedom and equality and were based on a conception of the state's central legislative authority.
-Joseph's accession marks a major break, since the preceding reforms under Maria Theresa had not challenged these structures; but there was no similar break at the end of the Josephinian era.
+Joseph's accession marks a major break, since the preceding reforms under Maria Theresa had not challenged these structures, but there was no similar break at the end of the Josephinian era.
 The reforms initiated by Joseph II were continued to varying degrees under his successor Leopold and later successors, and given an absolute and comprehensive "Austrian" form in the Allgemeines bürgerliches Gesetzbuch (Austrian civil code) of 1811.
 They have been seen as providing a foundation for subsequent reforms extending into the 20th century, handled by much better politicians than Joseph II.

 The Austrian-born American scholar Saul K. Padover reached a wide American public with his colorful The Revolutionary Emperor: Joseph II of Austria (1934).
 Padover celebrated Joseph's radicalism, saying his "war against feudal privileges" made him one of the great "liberators of humanity".
-Joseph's failures were attributed to his impatience and lack of tact, and his unnecessary military adventures; but despite all this, Padover claimed the emperor was the greatest of all Enlightenment monarchs.
+Joseph's failures were attributed to his impatience and lack of tact, and his unnecessary military adventures, but despite all this, Padover claimed the emperor was the greatest of all Enlightenment monarchs.
 While Padover depicted a sort of New Deal Democrat, Nazi historians in the 1930s made Joseph a precursor of Adolf Hitler.